-Osteoporosis massively increases the risk of fractures resulting from falls.
-It also makes the skeleton less resilient to stress which can result in things like vertebral compression fractures that present as the hunched posture commonly seen in elderly women.
-Identification of osteoporosis and osteopenia means we can implement treatment to improve bone density straight away.
+Osteoporosis significantly increases the risk of fractures resulting from falls.
+It also makes the skeleton less resilient to stress which can result in conditions like vertebral compression fractures that present as the hunched posture commonly seen in so me older adults.
+Identification of osteoporosis and osteopenia means we can implement treatment to address the bone density straight away.

 How is it treated?

 People with osteoporosis are often prescribed medicines that help to improve bone density.
 In addition to this, exercise plays a crucial role in treatment for two main reasons: